jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 "Ari?
 I think your video froze."

-They both left elementary school full of vitality and ignorant of their looks---the diverged during middle and high school.
+They both left elementary school full of vitality and ignorant of their looks---they diverged during middle and high school.
 Sarah become a beautiful ray of fucking sunshine, and Ari into a fat ray of anti-sunshine.
 And it reflected in the lines of their faces, the looks in their eyes, the way they held themselves, their tiny subconscious movements.
 That's just how they turned out.

 "Ari?
 Can you hear me?"